 We call upon federal, provincial, territorial and municipal governments to provide education to public servants on the history of Aboriginal peoples, including the history and legacy of residential schools, the UN Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law and Aboriginal-Crown relations.
-This will require skills-based training in intercultural competency, conflict resolution, human rights and anti-racism.
+This will require skillsbased training in intercultural competency, conflict resolution, human rights and anti-racism.

-PROGRESS NEW AND/OR CONTINUING INITIATIVES AND PARTNERSHIPS New Implemented • Offered a series of truth and reconciliation dialogues focused on systemic racism and white privilege to allow for staff, faculty and administration to gain a better understanding of each other's perspectives, encourage critical thinking and learn from each other.
-The goal was to create spaces for constructive conversation centered around reconciliation and reconciliation, and support collective and individual commitment to action items.
-In Progress Developing a six-week digital learning module that will provide insight into the local context and history of First Nations on whose traditional territories NIC's campuses and centres are situated.
-This training provides faculty with the opportunity to reflect and examine their practice and guides them in the development of new teaching and learning methods as well a supports and services for students.
-In Progress • Developing an Indigenous education resource website to support faculty with Indigenizing the courses, curriculum and practices.
+PROGRESS NEW AND/OR CONTINUING INITIATIVES AND PARTNERSHIPS New Implemented Offered a series of truth and reconciliation dialogues focused on systemic racism and white privilege to allow for staff, faculty and administration to gain a better understanding of each other's perspectives, encourage critical thinking and learn from each other.
+The goal was to create spaces for constructive conversation centered around reconciliation and reconciliaction, and support collective and individual commitment to action items.
+In Progress • Developing a six-week digital learning module that will provide insight into the local context and history of First Nations on whose traditional territories NIC's campuses and centres are situated.
+This training provides faculty with the opportunity to reflect and examine their practice and guides them in the development of new teaching and learning methods as well as supports and services for students.
+In Progress Developing an Indigenous education resource website to support faculty with Indigenizing their courses, curriculum and practices.
 The website will also house truth and reconciliation resources.

+62: TEACHER EDUCATION

-62: TEACHER EDUCA TION deral, provincial and territorial governments, in consultation and collaboration with Survivors educators, to: Provide the necessary funding to post-secondary institutions to educate teachers on now to integrate in digenous knowledge and teaching methods into classrooms.
+We call upon the federal, provincial and territorial governments, in consultation and collaboration with Survivors, Aboriginal peoples and educators, to: ...
+Provide the necessary funding to post-secondary institutions to educate teachers on how to integrate Indigenous knowledge and teaching methods into classrooms.

 PROGRESS NEW AND/OR CONTINUING INITIATIVES AND PARTNERSHIPS N/A